FuhuaZheng/DeconNet/README.md

 Instructions
 1. Model 1 and Model 2 are two independent models trained in this study.
-After entering each model’s directory, run 'Step1, Step2, Step3' in order:
+After entering each model’s directory, run 'Step 1, Step 2, Step 3' in order:
 &nbsp;&nbsp;&nbsp;&nbsp;Step 1: Use the pretrained model to extract the ASTFs of target earthquakes.
 &nbsp;&nbsp;&nbsp;&nbsp;Step 2: Generate plots and compute CCs and misfits to evaluate the accuracy of the ASTFs outputs.
 &nbsp;&nbsp;&nbsp;&nbsp;Step 3: Apply the second seismic moment method to invert the finite source parameters.
 (This step requires CVX.)